 Good Faith Protection for Personal Representatives

 Estate administration sometimes involves courtroom disputes.
-A beneficiary might challenge the will, a creditor might file a claim, or a third party might assert rights to estate property.
-When a personal representative defends or pursues one of these proceedings in good faith, the estate covers the cost.
+A beneficiary might challenge the will.
+A creditor might file a claim.
+A third party might assert rights to real property or other estate assets.
+In probate cases like these, the personal representative must respond.
+When they do so in good faith, the estate covers the cost.

 If any personal representative or person nominated as personal representative defends or prosecutes any proceeding in good faith, whether successful or not he is entitled to receive from the estate his necessary expenses and disbursements including reasonable attorneys' fees incurred.

 A.R.S. § 14-3720The key phrase is "in good faith."
 The personal representative does not have to win.
 They simply need to have acted reasonably and with honest intentions.
-If a creditor files an inflated claim and the personal representative fights it, the estate pays for that defense even if the court ultimately sides with the creditor.
+If a creditor files an inflated claim and the representative fights it, the estate pays for that defense.
+This is true even if the court ultimately sides with the creditor.

 Why This Matters for People Considering the Role